epfl-matmat/matmat.org/research/self_adapting_simulations.md

 reduction in the number of iterations required to solve the Sternheimer equations in a challenging Heusler-type system.

-## Efficiency boosts from mixed-precision and randomised methods
+## Efficiency boosts from mixed-precision and precision-adapting methods
 Our current research agenda extends such ideas further.
 For example one question to consider is
 **numerical stability of DFT algorithms**